Most Popular DevOps Interview Questions and Answers to Clear any DevOps Interview Successfully:

 - Automation is the key and should be done and carried out wherever possible within the SDLC stages to facilitate the working of DevOps.

 - The tools used in DevOps should integrate very well.
-From the point of view of any commercial tools like IBM Rational CLM or Microsoft TFS, implementation of DevOps is good as it is from a single vendor.
-Similarly, one needs to look at open source tools which integrate to give the similar desired results.
+From the point of view of any commercial tools like IBM Rational CLM or Microsoft TFS, the implementation of DevOps is good as it is from a single vendor.
+Similarly, one needs to look at open-source tools that integrate to give similar desired results.

-- DevOps implementation is not successful without CI and CD practices.
-So continuous integration of your code with rigorous testing and doing continuous delivery is the key for it.
+- DevOps implementation is not successful without Continuous Integration and Continuous Delivery practices.
+So CI of your code with rigorous testing and doing CD is the key to it.

 - It is very important for the Ops team to ensure that the applications are working very well at appropriate levels.
 If required they will need to work with the development teams to build any tools that would help to build the right monitoring capabilities into the applications.